ArmandPhilippot/cretadoc/packages/server/README.md

 ### SSR configuration

-The `ssr` key accepts an object as value:
+The `ssr` key accepts an object as value with the following keys:

 - `entrypoint`: A path to the server entrypoint that exports a render function.
-- `placeholders`: An object to configure the placeholders defined in the template.
 - `route`: The route used for serve-side rendering (default is: `/`).
-- `template`: A path to a HTML template file.

-The Cretadoc server can use three different placeholders to render your contents.
-The `placeholders` key accepts an object with the following keys:

-- `content` (mandatory): The placeholder for main content (inside `<body>`),
-- `initialState` (optional): This placeholder is used to share a state between the server and the client.
-You need to provide an object to use it.
-- `preloadedLinks` (optional): An array of URL (e.g., `/assets/your-file.css`), we can add them as `href` in different HTML `link` elements with `rel="preload"` attribute.
-It is useful if you want to preload some fonts or scripts for example.

 ### Static directory configuration